-Although the number of pregnant women included in the Zagreb and Novi Sad study arms (893 and 6 099, respectively) greatly differed, the rate of cigarette smoking reported in pregnancy was quite comparable, 15.0% in Zagreb and 11.4% in Novi Sad.
-In total, cigarette smoking was reported by 829 (11.9%) study subjects, whereas congenital malformations were recorded in 5.3% (44/830) fetuses and newborns.
+Although the number of pregnant women included in the Zagreb and Novi Sad study arms (893 and 6 099, respectively) greatly differed, the rate of cigarette smoking reported in pregnancy was quite comparable, ie. 15.0% in Zagreb and 11.4% in Novi Sad.
+In total, cigarette smoking was reported by 829 (11.9%) study subjects, whereas congenital malformations were recorded in 44 (5.3%) fetuses and newborns.

-3.2.
+3.1.
 Zagreb arm

-Cigarette smoking before pregnancy was reported by 34.0% of (304/893) study women.
-Fifty-six (6.3% of total samples)

-women quit smoking habit for planned pregnancy and 114 (12.8%) women for having become aware of pregnancy, whereas 134 (15.0%) women reported smoking at the beginning of pregnancy (Table 1).
+Cigarette smoking before pregnancy was reported by 304 (34.0%) of 893 study women.
+Fifty-six (6.3% of total sample) women quit smoking habit for planned pregnancy and 114 (12.8%) women for having become aware of pregnancy, whereas 134 (15.0%) women reported smoking at the beginning of pregnancy (Table 1).

-The largest proportion of women (8.7%) reported daily use of less than half pack, 4.9% half to one pack of cigarettes and 1.3% more than one pack (Table 2).
-However, this figure decreased with pregnancy progression from 134 women at the beginning of pregnancy to 123 women towards the end of the 3rd trimester, i.e., immediately before delivery.
+The largest proportion of women (n=78; 8.7%) reported using less than half pack daily, 44 (4.9%) half to one pack of cigarettes daily and 12 (1.3%) women more than one pack daily (Table 2).
+However, this figure decreased with pregnancy progression from 134 women at the beginning of pregnancy to 123 women towards the end of the third trimester, i.e. immediately before delivery.
 Smoking habit according to trimesters is illustrated in Table 3.

-Half of 26 women having delivered children with congenital malformations (50.0%) had never smoked, seven women had quit smoking when becoming aware of pregnancy, and six women continued smoking during pregnancy.
-Congenital malformations were recorded in children born by mothers who had smoked throughout pregnancy.
+Half of 26 women having delivered children with congenital malformations (n=13; 50.0%) had never smoked, seven women had quit smoking when becoming aware of pregnancy, and six women continued smoking during pregnancy.
+Congenital malformations were recorded in children born to mothers that had smoked throughout pregnancy.
 The malformations included cardiovascular malformations in two children, genitourinary system and musculoskeletal system malformations in one child each, and unidentified malformations in two children.
 In the subgroup of women having smoked before or during pregnancy and having delivered children with congenital malformations, three (50.0%) women used less than half pack daily, two (33.3%) used half to one pack daily, and one (16.6%) woman used more than one pack daily.